SuperMairio/1320071.github.io/_posts/2021-02-10-aesthetic-guide.md

 You can download more items for the panel at <a href="https://goodies.xfce.org/"> goodies.xfce.org</a>, although there isn't nearly the selection that GNOME Tweaks offers.

 If you don't like the stewart little chilling in the corner you can change the icon and name of your application menu by selecting it in Items and clicking edit in the left hand side, fifth icon down.
-Mine has been changed to a star icon and a Kamoji because I think it's cute.
+Mine has been changed to a star icon and a Kaomoji because I think it's cute.

 <p align="center">
   <img src="../assets/img/appmenu.png" alt="Screenshot of XFCE Panel>Items>Applications Menu"/>